 Don’t use cleaning products not recommended by the manufacturer

 How can the luster be restored to a floor?

 Depending on the flooring materials, always refer to the manufacturer’s recommendations.
 A great-looking floor always starts with keeping it clean.
 Many times, polishing and waxing can restore a lustrous shine.
 For natural wood floors, refinishing is generally the next step by using stains to add or remove color.
 There is a large selection of stains and finishes to choose from that can help restore the luster and even change the look of your floor to something different.

-Get In touch to Ask Any Question or Start a Free Quote
+Call Us to Ask any Question or Start a Free Quote